an0n99/options_pricing/README.md

 2. **Calculate Payoffs**: For each simulated price path, the payoff of the option is calculated at the expiration date based on the contractual terms.
 3. **Discount and Average**: The payoffs from all simulated paths are discounted back to the present value using an appropriate risk-free rate, and the average of these discounted payoffs is taken as an estimate of the option's current fair value.

-Monte Carlo simulations perform well in high volatility environments for several reasons:
+Monte Carlo simulations perform well in high volatility environments
-1. **Flexibility**: Monte Carlo methods can handle a wide range of option styles, underlying asset dynamics, and path-dependent payoff structures, making them suitable for complex derivative products.
-2. **Capture of Volatility Dynamics**: By simulating the underlying asset's price paths directly, Monte Carlo simulations can accurately capture the effects of high volatility, including jumps, stochastic volatility, and other non-standard dynamics.
-3. **Convergence**: With a sufficiently large number of simulated paths, Monte Carlo simulations can converge to the true option value, providing reliable results even in highly volatile market conditions.

 ## System Implementation